 No offense to Vick, but Kelly stated the obvious.

-Foles set an NFL record in November by finishing with a quarterback rating of 152.8, according to NFL director of NFC communications Randal Liu.
-That is the highest average monthly quarterback rating by QB with at least 50 passing attempts.
+Foles set an NFL record during November by finishing with a quarterback rating of 152.8, according to NFL Director of NFC Communications Randal Liu.
+That is the highest average monthly quarterback rating by an NFL quarterback with at least 50 passing attempts.

 He has appeared in eight games this season (five starts) and compiled 1,554 yards and 16 touchdowns.
 Foles has not thrown an interception, while his current passer rating is 128.
 He is in contention for Aaron Rodgers’ single-season record (122.5) set during the 2011 season.

-Vick, who has been dealing with a hamstring injury, recently said Foles should remain Philadelphia’s starter.
+Vick, who has been dealing with a hamstring injury, recently said Foles should remain Philadelphia’s starting quarterback.
 Considering Vick is an unrestricted free agent after this season, Foles’ emergence likely solidifies the veteran’s departure after this season.

-- - - - - -
+- - - - - - -